amazon-ion/ion-schema/docs/isl-2-0/spec.md

 ## valid_values

-{% include grammar-element.md productions="valid_values,value_or_range" %}
+{% include grammar-element.md productions="valid_values,value_or_range,number_range,timestamp_range" %}

 A list of acceptable, non-annotated values; any values not present in the list are invalid.
 The argument to this constraint can be a range or a list of unannotated values or a list containing a mix of ranges and unannotated values.

 Ignoring annotations, the value must match one of the list of valid values or be within the boundaries of a range.